xdy/xdy-pf2e-workbench/README.md

       or https://foundryvtt.com/packages/pf2e-flatcheck-helper instead.
     * Workbench ABP.
 Use https://github.com/reonZ/pf2e-arp or the "Effect: Another Alternate Bonus Progression" from the "PF2e Workbench Items" compendium instead.
     * Option to change the max number of hero points a character can have.
-(It was long broken, instead add an ActiveEffectLike
-      RE that overrides system.resources.heroPoints.max to whatever value you want to use.)
+(It was long broken, instead add an ActiveEffectLike RE that overrides system.resources.heroPoints.max to whatever value you want to use.)
-    * Option to apply Encumbered condition automatically based on current bulk when bulk changes.
-Note: Uses the system code which considers 5 bulk + 9 light to not exceed 5 bulk.
+    * Option to apply Encumbered condition automatically based on current bulk when bulk changes as it's now part of the pf2e system.
     * Several deprecated 'Condition for (n) (timeperiod)s' effects as that is better handled by the Condition Manager macro found in the 'Symon-provided Macros' compendium.
+    * Refocus macro (it broke with a recent system update).
+The customizableRefocusPremaster macro in the ' xdy-customizable-macros' compendium apparently still works, so I'll keep that around until it too breaks, but won't get any further updates.)
+Post remaster use ```canvas.tokens.controlled.forEach(x=>x.actor.spellcasting.refocus({all:true}))``` instead to regain all focus at once for the selected tokens.

 ## Installation